Thiagomn1/Feedback-UI/README.md

 # ⚙ Usage

 - Install the dependencies of this project by running `npm install`
-- Run the application with `npm run dev`
+- Run the application with `npm start`